jsdelivrbot/reactjs-emotion-api/README.md

 Actors and the emotion graphs are displayed.

+A sample output is shown in the 'sample out screenshot.png'.

 This is still a work in progress.
 To dos:
   - Enable to work the Axios RESTful query without any cross-site issue.